ServerHealthCheck/shc/README.md

       127.0.1.1 localost.localdomain localhost $your_prefered_name

-  Add both of your domain-hostnames to the index.php file you find in /srv/www/htdocs/
+  Add both of your domain-hostnames to the index.php file you find in /srv/www/htdocs/ behind the "http://" tag

       <ul>
 	       <li style="float:left"><a href="http://">Host</a></li> <?php //Add your own host http://hostname_host/ ?>